-Bybee (1985): the relevance hypothesis #
+Bybee (1985): relevance and the dynamic lexicon #

-[Byb85] (Morphology: A Study of the Relation Between Meaning and Form, Typological Studies in Language 9) tests the relevance hypothesis on a 50-language stratified probability sample (Perkins 1980): a morpheme category whose meaning is more relevant to the verb stem (a) occurs more often as inflection cross-linguistically, (b) sits closer to the stem in suffixal morphology, and (c) fuses more tightly with it.
+[Byb85] (Morphology: A Study of the Relation Between Meaning and Form, Typological Studies in Language 9) tests the relevance hypothesis on a 50-language stratified probability sample ([Per80]): a morpheme category whose meaning is more relevant to the verb stem (a) occurs more often as inflection cross-linguistically, (b) sits closer to the stem in suffixal morphology, and (c) fuses more tightly with it.

 This file formalizes the data behind claims (a) and (b) — the Ch 2 §5 frequency